 The valuable lesson, however, was the importance of giving without reservation.
 Until it hurts!

-I’m blessed to work for a benevolent West Australian, Jack Bendat, who has leads by example in this regard.
+I’m blessed to work for two benevolent West Australians – Andrew and Nicola Forrest, who lead by example in this regard.

-The organisations we manage, the Perth Wildcats, and now the Perth Lynx, make giving back a priority and a non-negotiable requirement.
+During my term at the Perth Wildcats, the Perth Lynx and, more recently, the Western Force, we made giving back a priority and a non-negotiable requirement.

 This must be something we must all pursue with as much passion as we do our careers.